 A Still Quiet Place: A Mindfulness Program for Teaching Children and Adolescents to Ease Stress and Difficult Emotions

 A Still Quiet Place teaches children that peace and happiness are alive inside all of us, and they can find it just by closing their eyes and breathing.
 The book offers an eight-week course of mindfulness geared for teachers, therapists and parents to teach mindfulness to children.
 This book is backed by clinical evidence and research showing the benefits of mindfulness meditation for kids and teens.
 The program in this book teaches children techniques to bring calm awareness to their everyday lives.
 A Still Quiet Place is written by Dr. Amy Saltzman.
 She offers worksheets and exercises to help children practice mindfulness.

 Sitting Still Like a Frog: Mindfulness Exercises for Kids (and Their Parents)

 Sitting Still Like a Frog is a good book for children and parents to practice mindfulness.
 It is a nice introductory book into mindfulness.
 This book offers mindfulness strategies for children to stay focused, calm and worry less.
 In Sitting Still Like a Frog your guide is an amphibious friend that sits still, breaths and observes it’s surroundings.
 The book is geared toward the parent to teach these techniques to their children.
 Kids can easily relate to the teachings in this book.
 It comes with a CD that has 11 guided meditations that the child can listen to and practice these strategies.
-It is an excellent book for young children to overcome fear, trouble sleeping and worry.
+It is an excellent book for young children to overcome fear, trouble sleeping, and worry.

 A Handful of Quiet: Happiness in Four Pebbles